tallninja/jscode/README.md

 ![home page](images/jscode1.png)

-You can now play aroun with the notebook.
+You can now play around with the notebook.

 ### Msc